sbercloud-terraform/terraform-provider-sbercloud/docs/resources/vpc_peering.md

 The following arguments are supported:

-* `name` (Required) - Specifies the name of the VPC peering connection.
+* `name` (Required, String) - Specifies the name of the VPC peering connection.
 The value can contain 1 to 64 characters.

-* `vpc_id` (Required) - Specifies the ID of a VPC involved in a VPC peering connection.
+* `vpc_id` (Required, String, ForceNew) - Specifies the ID of a VPC involved in a VPC peering connection.
 Changing this creates a new VPC peering connection.

-* `peer_vpc_id` (Required) - Specifies the VPC ID of the accepter tenant.
+* `peer_vpc_id` (Required, String, ForceNew) - Specifies the VPC ID of the accepter tenant.
 Changing this creates a new VPC peering connection.

-* `peer_tenant_id` (Optional) - Specified the Tenant Id of the accepter tenant.
+* `peer_tenant_id` (Optional, String, ForceNew) - Specified the Tenant Id of the accepter tenant.
 Changing this creates a new VPC peering connection.

 ## Attributes Reference

-All of the argument attributes are also exported as result attributes:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The VPC peering connection ID.